KEMBL/react-native-shop/README.md

 4. yarn android

-After this android emulator shold start and you will see example of interface
+After this, the Android emulator should start and you will see an example of the interface.

 5. yarn web

-That way web app could be started.
-Many styles are not correct and images are not shown for now but this mode could be used for improoving app logic without needing of android device/emulator.
-Just open index.html from packages\rns-web-app\dist in Google Chrome.
+That way web app could be bundled.
+Just open index.html from packages\rns-web-app\dist in a modern web browser.
+Many styles are not correct but this mode could be used for improving app logic without needing of android device/emulator.

 # Packages

-- Componens - context unrelated components like button, text formatters, image, etc
+- Components - context unrelated components like button, text formatters, image, etc

-- RNS-Core - platform independent apllication logics.
+- RNS-Core - platform-independent application logics.
 Supposed to be started on mobile and Web platforms

 - RNS-Theme - A visual style for RNS-Core

-- RNS-Mobile-App - consumer of all other packages - ecomerce mobile application (Android only for now)
+- RNS-Mobile-App - a consumer of all other packages - e-commerce mobile application (Android only for now)

 - RNS-Web-App - web version of the mobile app, allows to debug app logic without mobile device or emulator